Thornton-Middle-School/TMS-Pathfinding/README.md

 # Thornton-Shortest-Paths
 Find the shortest path between any two rooms in Thornton Middle School (Fremont, CA, USA).
-The school map was created by using Google Earth, and the path is found using A*.
+The school map was created by using Google Earth, and the path is found using the A* Pathfinding Algorithm.

 ## Dependencies
 - Python 3.12